 - i.
-Hazard A situation that gives rise to a risk. - ii.
-Risk An opportunity exists where an injury to an individual(s) or damage to property may occur.
+Hazard A situation that gives rise to a risk/something that has the potential to cause harm; - ii.
+Risk The likelihood that a hazard results in an injury to an individual(s) or damage to property;

 In devising safe systems of work for the loading, transporting and unloading of vehicles, a risk assessment of these activities has been undertaken.
 This involved: